TinkerTanked/legit/TESTING.md

 # Testing Guide for Legit

-This document outlines the testing infrastructure for the Legit markdown-to-PDF conversion system.
+This document outlines the testing infrastructure for the Legit Markdown-to-PDF Atomic Interpreter.

 ## Overview